1. Home

 Yard

-Yes, your yard can be a source of energy waste, and also a place that helps improve your overall home’s energy efficiency.
-Optimizing your water usage is a great place to start, especially if you have any sort of sprinkler system.
+Yes, your yard can be a source of energy waste, and where you can improve your home’s energy efficiency.
+Optimizing your water usage is a great place to start, especially if you have a sprinkler system.
 Furthermore, planting vegetation in key places around your home provides essential shading that can help you reduce how much you use your HVAC during high-usage times of the year.

 Here are a few other tips to create an energy-efficient yard: